dat-ecosystem/comm-comm/README.md

 <h2>1.</h2>

 [Dat comm-comm](https://github.com/dat-land/comm-comm) is an open working group with a focus on improving the communication around Dat.
 It is also a place where users and companies can share their experiences using Dat.
-Loosely structured community communication repo.
+Loosely structured community communication repo.:

-Open to anyone.
+**We welcome everyone interested in [hyper](https://hypercore-protocol.org), [dat](https://datproject.org) or similar projects to join us! :hugs:**

 > https://comm-comm.datproject.org/

 <h2>2.</h2>

-Currently, different organizers try to have calls about 3~4 times a month.
+Currently, different volunteers try to have calls about 3~4 times a month.
 If you have something that you want to talk about, [👉 **open an issue**](https://github.com/dat-land/comm-comm/issues/new?assignees=&labels=meeting&template=meeting.md&title=) with the meeting time and chat location.
 If you're looking for the ICS calendar file, [here it is](https://comm-comm.datproject.org/assets/dat-land_comm-comm.ics).

 [Community Calls](https://github.com/dat-land/comm-comm/issues?q=is%3Aissue+label%3Ameeting)